projekt-fredrika/kotus-fo/README.md

 ### 3. Creates dialect word as IPA
 Converts all dialect words in fin (over 133 000) to IPA (International Phonetic Alphabet) based on conversion table.
 Wikidata lexemes uses IPA.

 Filters dialect words that are not in "lemma form" according to 6 rules, created based on word list.
-The challenge has been to mechanically filter out dialect words that are not in the right "basic form", due to the word list being written to be read by humans, not machines.
+The challenge has been to mechanically filter out dialect words that are not in the right "lemma form", due to the orignal word list being written to be read by humans, not machines.

 Above was made possible by analyzing used characters in dialects words to create a IPA-conversion table for dialect words written in fin (not grov).